 Tanya Muzinda is the 11-year-old child of the Muzinda family and the oldest daughter.
 Born and raised in Zimbabwe, Tanya describes herself as an ordinary girl from an ordinary family and parents who face the same challenges as everyone else.
 But the young Zimbabwean is all but ordinary!
 Tanya’s passion is motocross and she has been practicing the sport for 6 years now.
 If you did the math, Yes!, you are right, since the age of 5!
+You might consider purchasing the popular Razor MX500 Dirt Rocket for the smaller enthusiasts.

 In spite the young of her age, Tanya has been crowned twice Female Motocross Champion in her country and in January 2016 she was awarded the Junior Sportsperson and Sports Woman of the Year by Zimbabwe’s annual national sports awards.